 If you have an adjustable bridge, the final step is to adjust the tone.

-Intonation refers to whether or not a note plays sharp or flat from its intended sound.
-When you depress a string, you stretch it a bit beyond its unfretted position.
+How To Tune A Guitar Intonation refers to whether or not a note plays sharp or flat from its intended sound.
+When you depress a string, you stretch it beyond its unfretted position.

 This generates a slight sharpness in pitch, which is compensated for by adding a slight excess of string length.